Maci Bookout Faces Parenting Dilemma As She Prepares For Baby No. 4

 “We’ve both have talked about adoption or fostering in the future, down the road, but we’re not [having kids] biologically,” Maci Bookout revealed during a recent interview with People Magazine.
 “For both of us, it’s one of those things where if we are capable of providing a stable home, healthy relationships and some hope for a child who may not have that or ever experienced it, then we want to.”

-Maci Bookout already has three children, including eight-year-old Bentley, 23-year-old Jayde, and 11-month old Maverick, but that isn’t stopping her from potentially opening up her home to more kids.
+Maci Bookout already has three children, including 8-year-old Bentley, 23-month-old Jayde, and 11-month-old Maverick.
+However, that isn’t stopping her from potentially opening up her home to more kids.

 A post shared by Maci Bookout McKinney (@macideshanebookout) on